openjck/git-fzf/README.md

     git iadd
   </dt>
   <dd>
-    Interactively choose which files to add
+    Interactively choose one or more files to add
   </dd>

   <dt>
     git idiff
   </dt>
   <dd>
-    Interactively choose which files to diff.
-Provide the <code>--cached</code>
+    Interactively to choose one or more files to diff.
+Provide the
-    flag to choose from cached files.
+    <code>--cached</code> flag to choose from cached files.
   </dd>

   <dt>
     git idifftool
   </dt>
   <dd>
-    Interactively choose which files to diff with the difftool.
-Provide the
+    Interactively to choose one or more filees to diff with the difftool.
-    <code>--cached</code> flag to choose from cached files.
+    Provide the <code>--cached</code> flag to choose from cached files.
   </dd>

   <dt>
     git ireset
   </dt>
   <dd>
-    Interactively choose which files to reset
+    Interactively to choose one or more files to reset
   </dd>

   <dt>